o3de/o3de.org/content/docs/userguide/networking/replicas-chunks.md

 ---
-description: ' Use replica chunks in &ALYlong; to store data sets and remote procedure calls. '
+description: ' Use replica chunks in Amazon Lumberyard to store data sets and remote procedure calls. '
 title: Replica Chunks
 ---